Menu

 The correct place for them is a device that can help distribute as evenly as possible.
 The best option is an automatic chlorinator, but a floating chlorine dispenser can be useful and cheap.

 Want to just drop them in the skimmer?
 Maybe is not a good idea.
 As water flows to the filtration system, it’s chlorinated and distributed back to the pool by the pump, but if you turn your pump off then the chlorine concentration builds up in the skimmer and can cause the plastic skimmer basket to become brittle.
-It also shoots a blast of concentrated chlorine through the pump and can wear on the rubber seals.
-It can take a few seasons but it wears things out prematurely.

 What is an Automatic Chlorinator (Chlorine Feeder), and how does it work?